monokrome/brunch-with-grits/README.md

     cd example
     npm install

-If it all worked out, you should be able to build all libraries into the **public/javascripts/vendor.js** with the following command:

-    brunch build

-You can also have [brunch][brunch] automatically minify the output with:

-    brunch build --optimize

-If you prefer to leave a process constantly watching your code for changes, you can use the following command:

-    brunch watch

 Having a static server hosting your public directory is sometimes useful for development.
 You can do this by running the following command: